 What Are The Goals Of A Smile Makeover?

 A big part of every smile makeover with Dr. Winters is finding what you like and what you hate about your smile.
 There isn’t a set group of procedures; everything we do is based on your unique situation.

-These are areas Dr. Winters will address with your smile makeover planning:
+These are areas Dr. Winters, DDS. will address with your dental makeover planning:

 - Tooth color — Every smile makeover at The Hills Dental Spa includes teeth whitening.
 It’s usually our first procedure because whitening returns your teeth to their natural whiteness.
 From there we can match other pieces of the puzzle, such as porcelain veneers, to your natural, whitened tooth color.
 If your teeth are stained beneath the enamel, possibly from a reaction to tetracycline as a child, we can cover the stained fronts with porcelain veneers.

 - Balance — A balanced smile is a good-looking smile.
 If you have an overly gummy smile, it can be the only thing a person talking with you notices.
 Dr. Winters uses a diode laser to recontour your gums to lengthen your teeth (visually).
 Otherwise, we’ll fix or cover chips and cracks in your teeth with dental bonding, porcelain veneers, or porcelain crowns, such as CEREC Same-Day Crowns

 What’s the value of a dazzling, balanced, beautiful smile?
 A smile makeover can change how easily you smile and how confident you are when you do.
 We don’t even realize how much we subconsciously hide issues with our teeth, such as tetracycline staining.
 A smile makeover will make you more confident and proud of your smile.